-PhRMA believes that the Secretary of Health possesses no legal authority to issue the AO in question.
-The AO is, therefore, illegal and is assailable on this basis.
+PhRMA agrees therefore with the legal opinion that has been forwarded to the Government of the Philippines by attorneys representing the companies in that country that the Secretary of Health possesses no legal authority to issue the AO in question.
+The AO is therefore illegal and is assailable on this basis.

-PhRMA also understands that the BFAD has announced a "temporary" suspension in acceptance of applications for initial registration of medicines in the

-Philippines.
-PhRMA believes that this suspension violates provisions of the GATT WTO Agreements that represent international commitments of the Philippines.
+PhRMA also understands that the BFAD has announced a "temporary" suspension in acceptance of applications for initial registration of medicines in the Philippines.
+PhRMA believes that this suspension violates provisions of the GATT WTO agreements that represent international commitments of the Philippines.

 The indefinite suspension of registration constitutes a "technical regulation" violation within the meaning of Annex I of the Technical Barriers to Trade Agreement (TBT).
-The announced suspension violates Article 2.2 of the TBT, which requires that technical regulations not be prepared with a view to or the effect of creating unnecessary obstacle to international trade.
+The announced suspension violates Art.
+2.2 of the TBT, which requires that technical regulations not be prepared with a view to or the effect of creating unnecessary obstacle to international trade.
 It also requires that technical regulations not be more trade restrictive than necessary to fulfill legitimate objectives.

-Specifically, Article 2.2. of the TBT reads as follows:
+Specifically, Art.
+2.2. of the TBT reads as follows:

-Members shall ensure that technical regulations are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
-For this purpose, technical regulations shall not be more trade-restrictive than necessary to fulfill a legitimate objective, taking account of the risks non-fulfillment would create.
+2.2 Members shall ensure that technical regulations are not prepared, adopted or applied with a view to or with the effect of creating unnecessary obstacles to international trade.
+For this purpose, technical regulations shall not be more traderestrictive that necessary to fulfill a legitimate objective, taking account of the risks non-fulfillment would create.
 Such legitimate objectives are, inter alia; national security requirements; the prevention of deceptive practices; protection of human health or safety, animal or plant life or health or the environment.
 In assessing such risks, relevant elements of consideration are, inter alia: available scientific and technical information, related processing technology or intended end-uses of such products